scrapy/scrapy/docs/topics/broad-crawls.rst

 Enable crawling of "Ajax Crawlable Pages"
 =========================================

-Some pages (up to 1%) declare themselves as `ajax crawlable`_.
+Some pages (up to 1%, based on empirical data from year 2013) declare themselves as `ajax crawlable`_.
 This means they provide plain HTML version of content that is usually available only via AJAX.
 Pages can indicate it in two ways:

 1) by using ``#!`` in URL - this is the default way;